matti/lnx/README.md

 # lnx

-a wrapper start docker in your shell with your files *now*
+a wrapper to start docker in your shell with your files *now*

 ![screencast](screencast.gif)